Leonardi1469/ProjectileMotionPython/ideal_model/README.md

 ## 📈 6.
 Generated figures

-The program generates the following figures.
+The Python program generates the figures presented below, comparing the analytical solution (continuous curves) with the numerical integration (circular markers).
+The excellent agreement between both approaches validates the numerical implementation of the ideal projectile model.

 ### Figure 1.
 Variation of the launch angle

 The launch angle is varied while the initial speed remains fixed.

-Continuous curves correspond to the analytical solution, whereas discrete markers represent the numerical solution obtained from the integration of the governing differential equations.
+The figure shows the projectile trajectories for different launch angles.
+Continuous curves correspond to the analytical solution, whereas circular markers represent the numerical integration of the governing differential equations.
+The comparison demonstrates the excellent agreement between both approaches over the entire trajectory.

 ![Variation of the launch angle](ideal_angle_variation.png)